MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 ### Step 1: Document current scripts

-Follow this example criteria to document your current script:
+Follow this example criteria to document a script:

 - **Purpose**: What is the main function of the script?
 - **Location**: How are you storing and securing the script?
 Where is it executed from?